nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceoption/v1.0.0/search.md

 ### <a name="serviceoption"></a> Service Option

-Service options describe options that are available within the ordering service and are linked to service entries defined by a provider.
-Serviceoption metadata is stored in the JSON format[UMM-Service-option Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/serviceoption).
+Service Options describe options that are available within the ordering service and are linked to service entries defined by a provider.
+Service Option metadata is stored in the JSON format[UMM-Service-option Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/serviceoption).

 #### <a name="searching-for-serviceoptions"></a> Searching for Service Options

-Service options can be searched for by sending a request to `%CMR-ENDPOINT%/serviceoptions`.
-XML reference, JSON and UMM JSON response formats are supported for service options search.
+Service Options can be searched for by sending a request to `%CMR-ENDPOINT%/serviceoptions`.
+XML reference, JSON and UMM JSON response formats are supported for Service Options search.

 Service option search results are paged.
 See [Paging Details](#paging-details) for more information on how to page through serviceoption search results.

 ##### <a name="serviceoption-search-params"></a> Service Option Search Parameters

-The following parameters are supported when searching for service options.
+The following parameters are supported when searching for Service Options.

 ##### Standard Parameters
 * page_size